MBBS in Uzbekistan 2026–27

 Ready to Start Your MBBS in Uzbekistan?

 Book a free session with our counsellors.
-We'll match you to the right NMC-approved Uzbek university, verify its current NMC status, and guide you through admission and visa — no pressure, no hidden fees.
+We'll match you to the right WDOMS-listed Uzbek university, verify its current NMC status, and guide you through admission and visa - no pressure, no hidden fees.